sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-operations-deploy-object.md

 ## Deploying to Controllers

-The input field accepts one or more Controllers to which the object will be deployed.
+The **Controller** input field accepts one or more Controllers to which the object will be deployed.

-By default the currently selected Controller will be indicated.
+By default the currently selected Controller will be used.

 ## Updating the Daily Plan